Hail: Suppression and prevention

 During the Middle Ages, people in Europe used to ring church bells and fire cannons to try to prevent hail, and the subsequent damage to crops.
 Updated versions of this approach are available as modern hail cannons.
-Cloud seeding after World War II was done to eliminate the hail threat, particularly across the Soviet Union, where it was claimed a 70–98% reduction in crop damage from hail storms was achieved by deploying silver iodide in clouds using rockets and artillery shells.
+Cloud seeding after World War II was done to attempt to eliminate the hail threat, particularly across the Soviet Union, where it was claimed a 70–98% reduction in crop damage from hail storms was achieved by deploying silver iodide in clouds using rockets and artillery shells.
 But these effects have not been replicated in randomized trials conducted in the West.
 Hail suppression programs have been undertaken by 15 countries between 1965 and 2005.